anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 ## Pre-Game Meeting
 Before first pitch, the Managers and the umpire-in-chief shall conduct a pre-game meeting.
 A Manager may designate a team delegate to attend on the Manager’s behalf.
 At this meeting, the teams shall exchange lineups and review any applicable ground rules with the umpire.

+## Pre-Game Warmups
+As a general pre-game guideline, teams should plan for about 20 to 30 minutes of total defensive warmup time (i.e. an infield/outfield routine), counted from when the first team starts, and distributed evenly as practically as possible.
+The visiting team will usually go first, and the home team will usually take the final turn before the pre-game meeting and first pitch.
+For fields where a batting cage is available, the team not using the field should make use of the batting cage while the other team finishes its defensive warmups.

+Managers may agree to reverse the order or adjust the timing if that works better for both teams.

+!!!
+Examples
+      For a game starting at 9:30 am at a field with a batting cage, the visiting team might perform their infield/outfield routine from about 9:00 to 9:15 while the home team uses the batting cage.
+The teams would then switch, with the home team taking the field from about 9:15 to 9:30 and the visiting team using the cage or bullpen until first pitch.

+      For a game starting at 6:15 pm at a field with a batting cage, the home team might start offensive warmups in the batting cage at 6:00 pm.
+Because there are 15 minutes before first pitch, they take approximately 7.5 minutes for offensive warmups while the visiting team uses the field for their defensive infield/outfield routine.
+The teams would then switch, with the home team taking the field from about 6:07 to 6:14 and the visiting team using the cage until first pitch.

 ## Regulation Games
 Games played under the auspices of both recognized Managers of the participating teams shall count as official.
 A regulation game is defined as follows